WisdomGardenInc/CloakPlugins/plugins/CloakPluginHttp/README-EN.md

 # CloakPluginHttp

-CloakPluginHttp is a plugin for the Cloak framework, used for making HTTP requests within Cloak applications.
+CloakPluginHttp is a plugin for the Cloak framework, used for making native HTTP requests within Cloak applications.

 ## Usage